esl/MongooseIM/doc/developers-guide/accumulators.md

 When it comes to the accumulators, the following rules apply:

 * when using `run_fold` there are only a few cases in which something else should be passed as the accumulator.
- This is the case when for example the handlers are supposed to modify the state (the state should be the accumulator).
+ This is the case when for example handlers are supposed to modify the state (the state should be the accumulator).
  Your handlers should stash their results in the acc, so that you can extract what you need and pass the modified acc on.
 * avoid passing superfluous arguments to handlers - e.g. a `Server` in hook args is redundant since it is already present in the accumulator.
 * do not use `run` - it is against the main design principles.
- All handlers have been rewritten so that they accept an acc as the first arg.
+ Handlers have been rewritten so that they accept an acc as the first arg.
  If you use `run_fold` you have to provide an accumulator, if you use `run` an empty accumulator is created and passed to the handlers.
  Note that `run` is deprecated now and at some point will be removed.